 3. The relationship is too close

 However, if they are getting too close too fast, you should keep an eye out.
-You don’t want your parent to be taken advantage of emotionally or financially.
+You don’t want your parents to be emotionally or financially taken advantage of.

 Recommended for you: